 Have you ever asked your child to do something and been ignored?
-Of course — that’s part of parenthood.
-But next time, try singing your request, maybe to the tune of “The Wheels on the Bus”.
+Of course — that’s part of raising children.
+But next time, try singing your request, maybe to the tune of “The Wheels on the Bus.”

 Please put away your stuffies before lunch, before lunch, before lunch.
 Please put away your stuffies before lunch, and then we can eat.

 You might feel silly, but you might also get the stuffed animals put away.
 Music has powerful effects on your child’s brain development.
 It fires up neurons that help children learn a variety of lessons and subjects.
 And it attracts and delights them, which is critical for parents and teachers looking to connect with and educate children.